Exotic topological order in fractal spin liquids: Topological spin liquid

 Geometric properties of extended-objects can be characterized by topological properties of global symmetry operators.
 Formally, symmetries of the Hamiltonian can be captured by unitary transformations that leave the Hamiltonian invariant:

-Interaction terms $A_{s}$ and $B_{p}$ are gauge symmetry operators for $\mathbb{Z}_{2}$ spin liquid since $[A_{s},H]=[B_{p},H]=0$ where the ground state space is an invariant subspace under actions of interaction terms.
-There also exist \emph{non-trivial symmetry operators} which act non-trivially inside the ground state space (see Fig~\ref{fig_Toric}(d)): \ba{ [H,\ell_{0}^{(Z)}] = [H,\ell_{1}^{(Z)}] = [H,\ell_{0}^{(X)}] = [H,\ell_{1}^{(X)}] = 0.\ } which have non-trivial winding on a torus.
+Interaction terms $A_{s}$ and $B_{p}$ are symmetry operators for $\mathbb{Z}_{2}$ spin liquid since $[A_{s},H]=[B_{p},H]=0$ where the ground state space is an invariant subspace under actions of interaction terms.
+There also exist \emph{non-trivial symmetry operators} which act non-trivially inside the ground state space (see Fig~\ref{fig_Toric}(d)): \ba{ [H,\ell_{0}^{(Z)}] = [H,\ell_{1}^{(Z)}] = [H,\ell_{0}^{(X)}] = [H,\ell_{1}^{(X)}] = 0.\ } with non-trivial winding on a torus.
+These symmetries are spontaneously broken in ground states.